What Are the Different Types of Proofreading?

 • Incorrect use of words, particularly homophones

-You should also keep in mind that ESL clients may struggle with more complex or technical feedback.
+You should also keep in mind that ESL writers may struggle with more complex or technical feedback.
 Thus, when working with ESL clients, make sure your comments are clear and concise.

 Examples of ESL Writing

-ESL proofreading can definitely overlap with translation proofreading, so some of the documents you work on may be similar.
+ESL proofreading can overlap with translation proofreading, so some of the documents you work on with these two types of proofreading may be similar.
 They include:

 • Academic material written by researchers, educators, and students